Tim Dieck: 2020–21 season

-2021–22 season: Olympics and End of Müller/Dieck
+2021–22 season: Beijing Olympics and End of Müller/Dieck

 Müller/Dieck began the season at the 2021 CS Nebelhorn Trophy, winning the silver medal.
 Dieck noted that it was "always special to win a medal in Germany," while Müller said, "we were not competing for an Olympic spot here, but it was important to us for our national qualification and to prove that we are ready and want to go to the Olympic Games."
 They came ninth at the 2021 CS Finlandia Trophy.

 Initially assigned to the 2021 Cup of China on the Grand Prix, upon its cancellation Müller/Dieck were reassigned to the 2021 Gran Premio d'Italia.
 They finished in eighth place.
 They were sixth at the 2021 CS Cup of Austria and second at the Open d'Andorra.

 Despite losing the German national title to rivals Janse van Rensburg/Steffan, Müller/Dieck were named to the German Olympic team.
 They first competed at the 2022 European Championships, finishing in twelfth place.

 Müller/Dieck began the 2022 Winter Olympics as the German entries in the rhythm dance segment of the Olympic team event, where they finished tenth among ten.
 In the dance event, they were twenty-first in the rhythm dance, missing the cut for the free dance.

 The team encountered new difficulties following the Olympics, as Vladimir Putin's invasion of Ukraine and resultant tensions between Russia and Germany resulted in their being unable to return to their Moscow training location.
 Dieck and Müller separated after the season ended.